Plant defense against herbivory: Agriculture

 It has been known since the late 17th century that plants contain noxious chemicals which are avoided by insects.
 These chemicals have been used by man as early insecticides; in 1690 nicotine was extracted from tobacco and used as a contact insecticide.
 In 1773, insect infested plants were treated with nicotine fumigation by heating tobacco and blowing the smoke over the plants.
 The flowers of Chrysanthemum species contain pyrethrin which is a potent insecticide.
 In later years, the applications of plant resistance became an important area of research in agriculture and plant breeding, particularly because they can serve as a safe and low-cost alternative to the use of pesticides.
 The important role of secondary plant substances in plant defense was described in the late 1950s by Vincent Dethier and G.S.
 Fraenkel.
-The use of botanical pesticides is widespread and notable examples include Azadirachtin from the neem (Azadirachta indica), d-Limonene from Citrus species, Rotenone from Derris, Capsaicin from chili pepper and Pyrethrum.
+The use of botanical pesticides is widespread, including azadirachtin from the neem (Azadirachta indica), d-Limonene from Citrus species, rotenone from Derris, capsaicin from chili pepper, and pyrethrum from Chrysanthemum.

-Natural materials found in the environment also induce plant resistance as well.
-Chitosan derived from chitin induce a plant's natural defense response against pathogens, diseases and insects including cyst nematodes, both are approved as biopesticides by the EPA to reduce the dependence on toxic pesticides.

 The selective breeding of crop plants often involves selection against the plant's intrinsic resistance strategies.
 This makes crop plant varieties particularly susceptible to pests unlike their wild relatives.
 In breeding for host-plant resistance, it is often the wild relatives that provide the source of resistance genes.
-These genes are incorporated using conventional approaches to plant breeding, but have also been augmented by recombinant techniques, which allow introduction of genes from completely unrelated organisms.
+These genes are incorporated using conventional approaches to plant breeding, but have been augmented by recombinant techniques, which allow introduction of genes from completely unrelated organisms.
 The most famous transgenic approach is the introduction of genes from the bacterial species, Bacillus thuringiensis, into plants.
 The bacterium produces proteins that, when ingested, kill lepidopteran caterpillars.
-The gene encoding for these highly toxic proteins, when introduced into the host plant genome, confers resistance against caterpillars, when the same toxic proteins are produced within the plant.
+The gene encoding for these highly toxic proteins, when introduced into the host plant genome so that it produces the same toxic proteins, confers resistance against caterpillars.
 This approach is controversial, however, due to the possibility of ecological and toxicological side effects.